Chart Color Schemes

 Cultural Diversity

-Trinity Beach - Smithfield was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics
+The level of cultural diversity witnessed in Trinity Beach - Smithfield was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 Trinity Beach-Smithfield has a higher cultural diversity than most local areas, with 14.2% of its residents speaking a language other than English at home and 28.0% born overseas.
-Christianity is the predominant religion in Trinity Beach-Smithfield, comprising 42.7% of its population.
-Judaism, while still a minority, is more prevalent in Trinity Beach-Smithfield at 0.2%, compared to the regional average of 0.2%.
+Christianity is the predominant religion in Trinity Beach-Smithfield, comprising 42.7% of the population.
+Notably, Judaism, which makes up 0.2% of the population, is proportionally equal to the Rest of Qld region (0.2%).

 Frequently Asked Questions - Diversity